Wednesday, 4 November 2015

 the relevant legislation

-when addressing a breach in a Commercial Lease Agreement.
+when addressing a breach in a

 There are certain procedures that must be followed, or you might end up in court at the suit of the tenant, over technical or practical flaws in the way the breach was handled.